Dr. Otto Gunther Octavius, also known as Doctor Octopus, is a fictional supervillain that has appeared in comic books published by Marvel Comics

 Doctor Octopus: We need to stop the Void or else it'll destroy the world.
 Once this is over, next time I see you I'll kill you.

 - Even Bad Men Love Their Mamas: Doc Ock was very much a momma's boy growing up.
+However, as a grown man he came to the conclusion that she had been coddling him, even while accepting that his dad was a drunken asshole.

 - Fallen Hero: He used to do experiments for the sake of bettering mankind and then he discovered first-hand how Cybernetics Eat Your Soul.